 On a rooted device, all you have to do is download an app.
 It may sound contradictory that you’d need to download an app to uninstall apps, but the reason for this is because root access doesn’t make system apps uninstallable.
 Instead, rooting a device gives you access to administrator’s privileges, and you need an app that can essentially uninstall bloatware and system apps as an administrator.
-There are numerous apps available that can do this, most of which are free, but System App Remover and All-in-One Toolbox will definitely get the job done.
+There are numerous apps available that can do this, most of which are free, but System App Remover and All-in-One Toolbox [no longer available] will definitely get the job done.
 The first time you open the app you will probably be prompted to grant it administrative or “superuser” access, which you should allow.
 After that, the app will populate a list of all your apps and you simply choose the ones you want to uninstall like you would do in the settings of your device.

 Install a custom ROM

 As a mobile operating system, Android is unique in that it’s open-source, which means that anybody with the know-how can take the base code of Android and make tweaks to it.
 There have been many OEMs and Android development hobbyists to have done this, and that’s why there are a plethora of modified versions of Android referred to as custom ROMs.
 Technically, the modified versions of Android used by Samsung, HTC, LG and most other smartphone manufacturers are custom ROMs, but installing custom software doesn’t necessary improve performance beyond what you’d expect from an Android phone in its default state.